-Anxiety — whether acute and situational or a chronic disorder — can also cause you to feel short of breath.
-Anxiety or panic attacks can sometimes be mistaken for a heart attack.
-But you don’t have to experience a full-blown attack to feel short of breath.
-Low-level anxiety can cause this, too.
+But you don’t have to experience a panic attack to feel short of breath.
+Low-level anxiety can cause this too.

-Shortness of breath can often occur due to outside circumstances, such as:
+Shortness of breath can often occur due to other circumstances, such as:

-- poor air quality, such as that due to carbon monoxide or smog
+- poor air quality, for instance due to carbon monoxide or smog

 - temperature extremes